basti394/BeFakeAndroid/README.md

 # THIS APP WAS NOT DEVELOPED AND IS NOT USED FOR FINANCIAL BENEFIT!!!!!
 IT WAS STARTED AS A PROJECT TO IMPROVE MY ANDROID COMPOSE SKILLS!!!!!!!!!

-please don't block it, BeReal
+please don't make me remove it, BeReal 🙏🏻